Greatest Movie Series

 Greatest Film Franchises of All-Time: In general terms,

-for many decades (e.g., the Tarzan films, the Sherlock
+been around for many decades (e.g., the Tarzan films, the Sherlock

 Holmes films), film franchises really became a major cinematic

 fact of life since the 1970s, beginning with the Planet of the